Starrcade '90: Collision Course: Aftermath

 Sting and Ric Flair continued their feud, and Flair defeated Sting to win the NWA World Heavyweight Championship for the seventh time on January 11.
 At that time, the title belt was extended to also represent the newly created WCW World Heavyweight Championship, and Flair became the first WCW World Heavyweight Champion.
 Their feud continued with a WarGames match at WrestleWar between the Four Horsemen and the team of Sting, the Steiner Brothers and Brian Pillman.
 The Four Horsemen won the match, and Sting's feud with them ended.
 Sting went on to feud with Nikita Koloff while Flair left World Championship Wrestling in the summer of 1991 due to disputes with its president, Jim Herd, and joined the World Wrestling Federation (WWF).
 After this event, all secondary titles in WCW (United States Heavyweight Championship, World Tag Team Championship, United States Tag Team Championship, World Television Championship) were changed from NWA titles to WCW as WCW separated itself from the NWA.
 Ricky Morton and Tommy Rich would turn heel in early 1991 and join the York Foundation as Richard Morton and Thomas Rich, respectively, along with the returning Terry Taylor, who left the WWF and his Red Rooster character to become heel Terrance Taylor.

+Home media and streaming

+The event was released on home video in the United States and the United Kingdom by Turner Home Entertainment.
+In the UK, it was released in the summer of 1992 and was edited down to two hours, with the Terry Taylor vs. Michael Wallstreet cut from the release.

+In 2014, the event was included on the WWE's streaming platform the WWE Network as part of its launch and remained on the service until the platform closed in 2026.
+As of September 2026, the event is no longer available to stream and has not been added to any of the streaming platforms that the WWE has agreements with.